 For magnetically controlled flows, observationally distinguishing between different planetary magnetic field strengths is a more difficult task.
-The clearest difference is that lower field strengths, which have more open field lines, lead to a more red-shifted transit.
-More open fields lines can also result in increased absorption of high velocity gas far from the planet leading to asymmetric transits with an extended red wing.
-This is only visibly apparent in the 0.3 gauss case when we take into account gas within 8$R_p$ instead of $4R_p$ (see Figure \ref{fig:mhd_transits8Rp} in Appendix A).
-Observations of the escaping atmosphere of WASP-52b show that the transit spectrum is unshifted with the respect to the planets rest frame and has a slight asymmetry in the red wing.
+The clearest difference is that lower field strengths with more open field lines lead to a more red-shifted transit.
+More open field lines can also increase high-velocity gas absorption far from the planet, leading to asymmetric transits with an extended red wing.
+This is only visibly apparent in the 0.3 Gauss case when we consider gas within 8$R_p$ instead of $4R_p$ (see Figure \ref{fig:mhd_transits8Rp} in Appendix A).
+Observations of the escaping atmosphere of WASP-52b show that the transit spectrum is unshifted with respect to the planet's rest frame and has a slight asymmetry in the red wing.
 We speculate that this might indicate that the outflow is magnetically controlled.
 Overall, we caution that since the differences in these spectra are relatively minor, model and observational uncertainties most likely make different magnetic field cases indistinguishable at the resolution of current instruments.